funkman1/nexusACR/README.md

 - Create an Azure Container Registry.
 - Connect our ACR with our Nexus repository using proper authentication methods.

+## Important Notes

+   **Service Principal credentials are only good for 1 year before you must create another service principal.**

+   If you have already configured Nexus

-## Creating an Azure VM to host Nexus
+## 1) Creating an Azure VM to host Nexus

 To use Nexus, we need somewhere to host it.
 I chose to host the service on an Azure VM just to start with a clean slate, but you can host the service locally on your machine if need be.

 ### To configure an Azure VM do the following:

-1. Sign in to the Azure portal and search for virtual machines.
+1.1 Sign in to the Azure portal and search for virtual machines.

-2. Click Create in the top left corner
+1.2 Click Create in the top left corner

-3. On the Basics screen, make sure to choose the appropriate subscription and resource group that your VM will be associated with.
+1.3 On the Basics screen, make sure to choose the appropriate subscription and resource group that your VM will be associated with.
 You can also create a new resource group on this page.

-4. Assign a unique name to your virtual machine
+1.4 Assign a unique name to your virtual machine

-5. Select the appropriate Region/AZ that best aligns with your location.
+1.5 Select the appropriate Region/AZ that best aligns with your location.

-6. Select the image of your VM, I chose Ubuntu server 22.04
+1.6	Select the image of your VM, I chose Ubuntu server 22.04

-    a.
-If you want to select a different image, select see all images and browse for your desired image
-7. Select a size for the VM, refer to the Nexus repo recommendations profile below
+1.7	Select a size for the VM, refer to the Nexus repo recommendations profile below, **I chose B4ms 4 CPU and 16GiB (need min 4 CPU)**

     a.	https://help.sonatype.com/en/sonatype-nexus-repository-system-requirements.html

-    b.	**I chose B4ms 4 CPU and 16GiB (need min 4 CPU)**

-8. Authentication options(can choose either, SSH recommended)
+1.8 Authentication options(can choose either, SSH recommended)

-    a.
-Ssh public key

-    b.
-Password

-9. Under inbound port rules, allow default selected ports of SSH(22)
+1.9	Under inbound port rules, allow default selected ports of SSH(22)

-10. Move on to the disks page, leave the disk size as image default, and for disk type, I chose standard SSD.
+1.10 Move on to the disks page, leave the disk size as image default, and for disk type, I chose standard SSD.

-11. Onto the networking page, you must choose a virtual network and subnet, I used the default inputs here as I created a resource group.
+1.11 Onto the networking page, you must choose a virtual network and subnet, I used the default inputs here as I created a resource group.

-12. Enable delete public IP and NIC when VM is deleted for nicer cleanup.
+1.12 Enable delete public IP and NIC when VM is deleted for nicer cleanup.

-13. For the management, monitoring, and advanced sections, feel free to review some of the configuration here but I left everything as default.
+1.13 For the management, monitoring, and advanced sections, feel free to review some of the configuration here but I left everything as default.

-14. Review the VM configuration on the review + create screen and if everything looks correct, hit create.
+1.14 Review the VM configuration on the review + create screen and if everything looks correct, hit create.